vidibus/vidibus-pureftpd/README.md

 For more instructions, please [check this resource](http://linux.justinhartman.com/PureFTPd_Installation_and_Setup).

-## Install Pure-FTPd on OSX for testing
+### Install Pure-FTPd on OSX (required for testing this gem)

 ```
 brew install pure-ftpd
 ```

+In order to perform the tests, a certain user is required.
 Create the user `pureftpd_user` with ID 483:

 ```
 sudo dscl . create /Users/pureftpd_user uid 483